TobiasSchwartz/robust-planning-demo/README.md

 - [x] Hybrid/Mix
 - [x] Nur Bier(Only bier)

-After pressing the action you get an overrun action, which you did not take into account in your planning
+Then you should press the appropriate action in the appropriate categories.
+Then press Continue and an unforeseen event will occur that you did not plan for.
-// hier reinschreiben link zum spiel //
+Then comes the scoring and the game is over.